yt-project/yt/doc/source/analyzing/objects.rst

     | Usage: ``boolean()``
     See :ref:`boolean-data-objects`.

-**Mesh Field Filter**
+**Filter**
     | Class :class:`~yt.data_objects.data_containers.YTCutRegionBase`
     | Usage: ``cut_region(base_object, conditionals, ds=None, field_parameters=None)``
     | A ``cut_region`` is a filter which can be applied to any other data
       object.
-The filter is defined by the conditionals present, which only work on mesh fields to apply cuts to the data in the object.
+The filter is defined by the conditionals present, which apply cuts to the data in the object.
+A ``cut_region`` will work for either particle fields or mesh fields, but not on both simulaneously.
       For more detailed information and examples, see :ref:`cut-regions`.

 **Collection of Data Objects**
     | Class :class:`~yt.data_objects.data_containers.YTDataCollectionBase`